Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any Full EV

 Do I need a panel upgrade for a Nissan Leaf?

-At 28A/6.6kW, the Nissan Leaf has the smallest panel footprint of any popular EV.
+At 28A/6.6kW, the Nissan Leaf has the smallest panel footprint of any popular full EV.
 Even old 100A panels handle it easily.
 Confirm with a $12.99 load calculation for peace of mind.

 NEC References: